patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/embedded-assistance/embedded-assistance.md

 * Longer descriptions
 * Formatted text
-* When you would like your in-context help to include pictures, actions, or links.
+* When you would like your in-context help to include pictures, actions, or links

 <img src="./img/use-popovers.png" alt="Examples of popover use"  width="990"/>